Wednesday, May 2, 2012

 I burst into tears.

 Emily and kids.
 It was a rough start.
 But, years later, I'm still close with that family.
-Today, there is no way I could hold that boy down.
-Not unless I started eating more pizza.
+Today, there is no way I could hold that boy down; not unless I started eating more pizza.
 Lots more.
-He picked up an extra 5 inches over the years.
-His voice got as deep as the Hudson after a heavy rain.

 Monday, March 26, 2012